15-Ab/Leetcode-Daily-Challenge/README.md

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
+The problem is finding the number of submatrices in a given matrix whose sum is equal to a target value.

 # Approach
 <!-- Describe your approach to solving the problem. -->